digvijaylp/OpenTeleScopeVR/README.md

 ### Key Features

 * **Immersive VR Mode:** The camera feed is shown in a stereoscopic side-by-side view.
-The application defaults to a "Hide Everything" UI state, with no on-screen buttons and menus, to provide a clean, viewfinderfor VR headsets.
+The application defaults to a "Hide Everything" UI state, with no on-screen buttons and menus, to provide a clean viewfinder for VR headsets.
-* **Digital Zoom Boost**: Increase maximum zoom-levels for each camera-lens.
+* **Digital Zoom Boost**: Increase maximum zoom levels for each camera lens.
-* **External Hardware Control:** Fully mapped to work with wired or writeless keyboards and gamepads, allowing you to control the **zoom-levels** and **color-filters** while it is strapped to your head.
+* **External Hardware Control:** Fully mapped to work with wired or wireless keyboards and gamepads, allowing you to control the **zoom levels** and **color filters** while it is strapped to your head.
-* **Experimental: Unlocking Telephoto Access:** Supports manually adding camera Lens ID to bypass OEM restrictions hiding these lenses (like telephoto and periscope cameras) from third-party apps.
+* **Experimental: Unlocking Telephoto Access:** Supports manually adding camera Lens IDs to bypass OEM restrictions hiding these lenses (like telephoto and periscope cameras) from third-party apps.

 ____________________________
 ### ⌨ Keyboard & Gamepad Controls